 Top Tips to Choosing Your Wedding Party

 Once you've asked someone to be in your wedding party, you can't go back.
 So while it may be tempting to ask all of your favorite friends to be in your wedding party the minute you get engaged, don't.
 Take your time.
 Give yourself at least a month, if you can, to mull over the options.
-And pose this question to yourself: Do you imagine you'll be just as close to this person in five years as you are now?
+Then ask yourself this question: Will I be just as close to this person in five years as I am now?

 Tip for the taking: If you're on the fence about asking someone to be in your wedding party, consider how they'd fit in with the rest of your attendants.
 If you don't think they'd mesh with your crew, leave them off the list.

 What sort of a role do you want your wedding party to play?
-Is it important to you that they help to address wedding invites, dress shop with you and attend all of the prewedding parties?
+Is it important to you that they help to address wedding invites, shop for your day-of attire with you and attend all of the prewedding parties?
 Or will it be enough for them to wear what you choose and show up on your wedding day?
 If you want a very involved wedding party, it may not be the best idea to ask friends or family who live far away or have extremely hectic schedules.
 You may be setting yourself up for disappointment.

 Tip for the taking: For friends who can't commit for whatever reason (they live out of town or are busy at work), let them in on just a few wedding prep activities, like an invitation stuffing party complete with wine and pizza.

 Include your brothers and sisters.